sudoamin/mars-os/usr/src/soil/README.md

 # The Soil Language
-Soil is an interpreter language for the MarsOS.
+Soil is an interpreted language for the MarsOS.

 ***Global Variables***
 DIR,